Skip to Main Content

 How Central's Premium Tier Has Shifted Around It

 The evolution of Central as a dining district is worth mapping, because it explains why a Peruvian restaurant on the third floor of a mid-rise office and retail building is a different proposition today than it was when the concept first landed in Hong Kong.
 A decade ago, Central's premium dining conversation was dominated almost entirely by hotel-anchored French rooms and a handful of Italian operations.
-Caprice at the Four Seasons and Amber at the Landmark Mandarin Oriental defined the leading of the market in terms of price and recognition, while 8 1/2 Otto e Mezzo Bombana extended Italian cooking into comparable prestige territory.
+Caprice at the Four Seasons and Amber at the Landmark Mandarin Oriental defined the best of the market in terms of price and recognition, while 8 1/2 Otto e Mezzo Bombana extended Italian cooking into comparable prestige territory.

 The shift since then has been toward smaller, more format-specific independents that do not require hotel infrastructure.
 Ta Vie, with its Japanese-French synthesis, exemplifies one direction that shift has taken.
 Ichu represents another: a cuisine tradition with deep technique and a specific flavour register that cannot be easily replicated by adjacent kitchens.
-Latin American cooking in Hong Kong has a small but defined peer set, with Mono in Central occupying a similar position from a different national reference point.
+Latin American cooking in Hong Kong has a small but defined comparable set, with Mono in Central occupying a similar position from a different national reference point.
 The competition for a Hong Kong diner who specifically wants the acidity and complexity of Andean-coastal cooking is not large.

 The 1-Star Accreditation and What It Places in Context